 “Like a tune before I go?” asked the Pied Piper.

 “Er, no thank you that won’t be necessary,” quickly answered the mayor.

 The Pied Piper strolled off with a big smile on his face.

 “I’ve learnt my lesson,” said the mayor, “and now I know how important it is to always keep your promises.”

-Can you read The Pied Piper of Hamelin story for free?
+Can you read The Pied Piper story for free?

 Yes!
-You can read The Pied Piper of Hamelin story for free.
+You can read The Pied Piper story for free.
 Our story retellings closely follow the original storylines and add modern twists in the illustrations.

-Is there a version of The Pied Piper of Hamelin read aloud?
+Is there a version of The Pied Piper read aloud?

-You can choose to experience The Pied Piper of Hamelin story read aloud or you can read it yourself.
+You can choose to experience The Pied Piper story read aloud or you can read it yourself.